 Originally from California, Elana Pesah received her Master’s Degree (MPP) from the University of Chicago and her MSW from Long Island University – Brooklyn, where she was a member of the Phi Kappa Phi and Alpha Eta Honor Societies.
 Elana received her LMSW qualification from the State of New York.
-She has helped struggling families at the Housing Development Corporation, and counseled seminary students while working for Touro College.
+Elana has helped struggling families at the New York City Housing Development Corporation, and counseled seminary students while working for Touro College.

-Elana joined Machon Dvir in 2017.
-As a staff therapist she works individually with clients and runs DBT skills groups, as well as helping with case management and administration.
+Elana works individually with clients and runs DBT skills groups, as well as providing case management and administration.
 Beyond her work at Machon Dvir, Elana maintains her own private practice in Jerusalem and incorporates multiple modalities into her therapeutic work with her clients, including DBT and psychodynamic psychotherapy.